The Featherz: 2011–2014 - Formation

 In April 2013, Cox befriended Boy George after they met at the launch party of an exhibition of stage costumes of their mutual hero David Bowie at the Victoria and Albert Museum at which George was a guest speaker.
 Impressed with the appearance and demeanour of the glammed-up Cox, George invited her to show herself on stage.
 Subsequently, Cox appeared in three videos for singles by George: "I'm Coming Home" (also featuring a cameo by Monroe), "King of Everything" and "My God" directed by Dean Stockings.
 The band also supported George on his November 2013 solo UK tour to promote his album This Is What I Do.

 In early 2013, the band undertook a photo session for fashion designer Mark Charles and his Charles of London fashion label.
-From then until mid 2016, all band members regularly wore Charles' designs as stagewear (as Cox did frequently for some time thereafter, resuming the practice with her Slady bandmates in 2019.)
+From then until mid 2016, all band members regularly wore Charles' designs as stagewear.
 Charles also released the band's debut single "RNR★" on his Charles Of London Records label.
 The A-side was later included on the compilation CD Teenage Rampage, cover-mounted on issue 16 of Vive Le Rock magazine.
 The magazine's track guide described Cox as a "rising star" and the band as "injected with glam rock attitude" which "will give you glitter-covered goose bumps and get your feet stomping."
 The single also received airplay on BBC Radio Wales and Radio Caroline.

 The Ipswich Star gave a headline preview to the band's 25 January 2014 gig at the Steamboat Tavern in Monroe's native Ipswich, alongside a photo of the band, noting how "The London trio, fresh from supo [sic] Boy George on his recent UK tour, led by Danie Cox, are getting rave reviews for their brand of punk-pop."
 Wales On Sunday extensively interviewed Cox in the 9 February 2014 edition about the band, their associations with Ant, Baillie, George and Charles, and her life in general.
 Commenting on Cox and her band, the newspaper noted "With her electrifying red hair, extravagant make-up and outrageous dress sense, 23-year-old Danie Cox and her band The Featherz look every inch pop stars."